 Government spending referred to in this section combines that of the Australian Government and state and territory governments.
 Around 98% of spending comes from the Australian Government.
 The data have been sourced from the Report on government services (RoGS 2020).

 - In 2017–18, governments spent around $18 billion on aged care, with the majority—approximately 67% of this—for residential aged care.

 - The expenditure on residential care ($12.4 billion) was 2.4 times the amount spent on home care and support ($5.1 billion).

 - Government spending on aged care services has increased each year since 2013–14, as is seen in the graph below.

 A stacked bar graph shows that government spending on aged care services has progressively increased between 2013–14 and 2018–19.
 In 2013-14, approximately 15.8 billion dollars was spent on aged care services, which has risen over past years to 19.8 billion dollars in 2018–19.
 Across all years, the majority of Government spending was spent on residential care, and assessment and information services accounted for the smallest proportion of total government spending on aged care services.

-There is more information about government spending on aged care in the explore section.
+Explore more about government spending on aged care in the explore section.
 Find out more about how much money is spent, what it’s spent on, how spending has changed over time, and how spending varies among states and territories.